arnoldt100/namd-caar-reproducer/README.md

 # Overview of Building and Running the Reproducer
 This package is a reproducer for the NAMD/charm++ intermittent hanging behavior found on **spock.olcf.ornl.gov**.
-One must download the prerequisite software packages and NAMD, load some Lmod modulefiles, build all software, and finally run the NAMD binary to reproduce the intermittent hanging behavior.
+In general, one must download the prerequisite software packages and NAMD, load some Lmod modulefiles, build all software, and finally run the NAMD binary to reproduce the intermittent hanging behavior.

 # Setting Essential Environmental Variables